Death Machine: Production

 Stephen Norrington had worked as an effects technician in the industry on several high-profile films, but by the end of the 80s Norrington began to lose interest in effects work and began pursuing writing with Death Machine being one of a few ideas Norrington considered.
 While Norrington struggled to find backing for his projects he continued in his field of effects work and met producer Vic Bateman during production of Split Second.
 Bateman was impressed with Norrington's script Speeder (described as a cross between The Terminator and A Nightmare on Elm Street), which was being primed as a possible follow-up to Split Second.
 Bateman introduced Norrington to fellow producer Dominic Anciano and after reading the script for Death Machine was impressed by the potential worldwide appeal and produced the film as a co-production between Entertainment Film Distributors and Japanese based Victor Company.
 The film began production at Pinewood Studios in September 1993 with production continuing for a period of three months.

 Release

-The film's U.S. release was handled by Trimark Pictures, which released the film direct to video November 14, 1995.
+Trimark Pictures released Death Machine direct to video in the US on November 14, 1995.

+Reception

+In retrospective reviews, ScreenAnarchy and Bloody Disgusting both praised Dourif's acting.
+In a later roundup of Dourif's best horror roles, Bloody Disgusting called Death Machine "frankly kind of terrible" but recommended it anyway for Dourif's performance.